.

 E

-April 26, 1910 - Peace Tree, Organization of American States (OAS), 17th Street & Constitution Avenue, NW, Washington, DC (USA).
+EApril 26, 1910 - Peace Tree, Organization of American States (OAS), 17th Street & Constitution Avenue, NW, Washington, DC (USA).
 "Prominent among the lush vegetation of the OAS patio.
 A hybrid of fig and rubber.
 Planted by President William Howard Taft [1857-1930] during the building's dedication ceremonies in 1910."
 Image shows John Barret (Director General), Bishop Harding, Amb. de la Barra (México), Andrew Carnegie, President Taft, Philander O. Knox (Secretary of State), Senator Elihu Root, James Cardinal Gibbons & Frederick D. Owen.
 On April 26, 2010, President Barak Obama "planted a new 'Peace Tree' as a symbol of the OAS’s renewed dedication to its core values of good faith and solidarity for the next 100 years."
 Left image made 01Nov1011 by EWL.
+Switzerland

 B